 Adoption of emerging technologies prior to their proven value is both acceptable and normal in today's globalized economy.
 Firms that refuse to change their approach face declining sales, obsolescence, and potential bankruptcy.
 In this regard, academic institutions are no different.
 IT is a critical asset for higher education institutions and can aid and support institutional strategic objectives such as recruitment of students and faculty (Oblinger, 2008; Tanner, 2011).
 The adoption of emerging technology in business is broadly studied but the resulting research has produced inconsistent results (Brandyberry, 2003).
 Moreover, the research associated with the study of the adoption of emerging technologies by higher education is very limited.
-Accordingly, this study will focus on adoption of emerging technology by higher education institutions with a focus on research and non-researched based institutions categorized by Carnegie Mellon classifications (2007).
+Accordingly, this study will focus on adoption of emerging technology by higher educations categorized by Carnegie Mellon classifications (2007).
 It will offer a quantitative analysis of the factors related to the adoption of emerging technology by non-researched based institutions with a comparison to research institutions.